-In 1863 Lake Papaitonga, also known as Waiwiri, was still surrounded by bush, with Māori settlements on its shores.
-One housed around 400 people, surrounded by storehouses on poles in the shallow water.
+In 1863 Lake Papaitonga, also known as Waiwiri, was surrounded by bush, with Māori settlements on its shores.
+One housed around 400 people and had storehouses on poles in the shallow water.
 This watercolour is by Charles Barraud.

 Te whakamahi i tēnei tūemi